deanmalmgren/textract/docs/installation.rst

 A container image is published to `GHCR
 <https://github.com/deanmalmgren/textract/pkgs/container/textract>`_ with every
-system dependency (tesseract, ghostscript, poppler, sox) preinstalled, if you want to try out all of textract's capabilities without local installation and/or want to run textract in a hosted environment.
+system dependency (tesseract, ghostscript, poppler, sox, pocketsphinx) preinstalled, if you want to try out all of textract's capabilities without local installation and/or want to run textract in a hosted environment.

 .. code-block:: bash